Aug 7, 2019

 As a seller, it’s also smart to look into all the different ways you can save money on realtor commissions.
 One popular approach to avoid agent commissions is "For Sale By Owner".
 However, this approach can be tough as you are representing yourself.
 If you are looking for representation, it’s essential to do your research and find out which agency will help your specific situation and save you the most money possible while still getting the job done right.

-At SimpleShowing, we strive to give sellers a break and offer a flat and affordable listing fee.
-This $5,000 fee includes all the services of a traditional agency but at a fraction of the cost.
+At SimpleShowing, we strive to give sellers a break and offer an affordable listing fee.
+This 1% listing fee includes all the services of a traditional agency but at a fraction of the cost.
 So, this means you get to save thousands of dollars in commissions ($7,500 on average) while keeping more of your home’s equity.
 You also may be eligible for a special discount if your home is valued at less than $350,000.
-The SimpleShowing Flat Fee does not include buyer’s agent commission which can be 2.5%-3% of the purchase price.
+The SimpleShowing Listing Fee does not include buyer’s agent commission which can be 2.5%-3% of the purchase price.

 Redfin also offers an alternative option to pay less in listing fees when you sell your home.
 With Redfin, the seller pays a 1.5% listing fee and then agrees to pay a commission to a buyer's agent (typically 2.5%-3%).
 Redfin does offer a 1% listing fee in some markets, but it is subject to you also buying a home with their team within 360 days of closing.